 You might not think it, but your home could have an inferior air quality.
-Air pollution from the outside world often seeps into your home, and when allowed to build up it can become a severe health risk.
+Air pollution from the outside world often seeps into your home, and when allowed to build up, it can become a severe health risk.
 This can pk-callout to a variety of health problems such as asthma, cancer, and even heart disease.
-But thankfully there is an easy way to mitigate these risks, and it’s all thanks to NASA.
+But thankfully, there is an easy way to mitigate these risks, and it’s all thanks to NASA.
 Back in 1989, they did a study on how to improve the air quality in their space shuttles.
 They found that some houseplants each had a unique way of naturally cleansing the air from toxins.
-Bringing potted plants into a living space to liven it up is a trick that’s often used by interior designers.
+Bringing potted plants indoors into a living space to liven it up, is a trick that’s often used by interior designers.

 How Do Indoor Plants Clean the Air?